l-hoang/scala-chef/README.md

 Bindings for ingredients are represented as a HashMap that maps a Symbol (the ingredient name) to an Ingredient object.

-There will exist a HashMap that maps recipe titles to line numbers.
+There exists a HashMap that maps recipe titles to line numbers.
 This is so a function call can just jump to a particular line number and start from there.
 It will also store the end line of a recipe to know when a recipe is finished.

-There will also exist a HashMap that maps titles to default variable bindings.
+There exists a HashMap that maps titles to default variable bindings.
 This makes it so calling recipes will load a copy of its default variable bindings.